Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Cardinals have a 4.34 team ERA that ranks 16th across all MLB pitching staffs.
+- The Cardinals have a 4.44 team ERA that ranks 17th among all league pitching staffs.

-- Cardinals pitchers combine to give up 17 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- The Cardinals rank 15th in baseball in home runs given up (19 total, 1.1 per game).

-- Flaherty (1-1) takes the mound for the Cardinals in his fourth start of the season.
-He's put together a 1.76 ERA in 15 1/3 innings pitched, with 13 strikeouts.
+- The Cardinals are sending Montgomery (2-1) out to make his fourth start of the season.
+He is 2-1 with a 2.45 ERA and 17 strikeouts in 18 1/3 innings pitched.

-- His last time out came on Wednesday against the Colorado Rockies, when the right-hander tossed 5 1/3 innings, surrendering one earned run while giving up five hits.
+- The left-hander's most recent time out came on Thursday against the Pittsburgh Pirates, when he went 6 1/3 innings, surrendering two earned runs while allowing six hits.

-- In three games this season, the 27-year-old has amassed an ERA of 1.76, with 7.6 strikeouts per nine innings.
-Opponents are hitting .184 against him.

 © 2023 Data Skrive.
 All rights reserved.